XRPLF/XRPL-Standards/XLS-0033d-multi-purpose-tokens/README.md

 ### 3.6.
 The **`AccountDelete`** Transaction

-We propose no changes to the `AccountDelete` transaction in terms of structure.
+This spec introduces no changes to the `AccountDelete` transaction in terms of structure.
 However, accounts that have `MPTokenIssuance`s may not be deleted.
 These accounts will need to destroy each of their `MPTokenIssuances` using `MPTokenIssuanceDestroy` first before being able to delete their account.
 Without this restriction (or a similar one), issuers could render MPT balances useless/unstable for any holders.

 ### 3.7.
 The **`Clawback`** Transaction
 The existing `Clawback` transaction will extend the existing `amount` field to accommodate MPT amounts.
 In addition, the `Clawback` transaction will introduce a new optional field, `MPTokenHolder`, to allow the issuer clawback `MPTokens` from holders' if and only if `lsfMPTAllowClawback` is set on the `MPTokenIssuance`.